VictorTheGreatOne/my_portfolio/README.md

-My name is Eze Ugochukwu this website was made to give a detailed description of  my skills do and my projects.
+My name is Eze Ugochukwu this website was made to give a detailed description of  my skills  and my projects.